joffreydemetz/fontManager/README.md

 pip install fonttools[woff]
 ```

-## Usage

-Look at the example.php file for a complete example.

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for details.